 Rosacea can take a toll on your quality of life and cause many anxieties when it comes to navigating everyday tasks.
 Although professional treatments can be effective, at-home skin care and lifestyle changes are two of the most important steps to take in preventing flare-ups.
 It’s important to track any possible triggers and discuss them with Dr. Ness to see how you can avoid them.
 Some of the most common are certain foods (spicy meals, coffee, and alcohol are common), cold weather, medications, or cosmetics.
 Additionally, it’s important to develop a skincare regimen that both protects your skin from triggers (using daily sunscreen) and reduces existing redness.
 You should ensure that your skin care products are gentle and will not irritate the skin, causing additional redness.
 During a consultation with Dr. Ness, she can recommend the best products for your skin and cosmetic goals.

 It can feel like your redness is the only thing that people see, but Dr. Ness can discuss your treatment options and cosmetic goals during a consultation at our Fargo office.
-To schedule a consultation, contact our office by calling or filling out our online form.
+To schedule a consultation, contact our office or book online.